Irene-Wu-1002/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Take a video of your prototyped interaction.**\*\* For each design, three videos are presented:

 * The first one shows someone wearing the device on their wrist.
-Videos are on Google Drive: [Lab 1](https://drive.google.com/file/d/1k19Eb_AzwOkdqGib6ngVkBXroh1oAK1X/view?usp=drive_link)
+Videos are on Google Drive: [Lab 1 on their wrist](https://drive.google.com/file/d/1k19Eb_AzwOkdqGib6ngVkBXroh1oAK1X/view?usp=drive_link)
-* The second one shows someone wearing the device on their waist.
-Videos are on Google Drive: [Lab 1](https://drive.google.com/file/d/1P2uAy3tRcriqTgwgDtHuwHF4V8N8J670/view?usp=drive_link)
+* The second one shows someone wearing the device on the waist.
+Videos are on Google Drive: [Lab 1 on the waist](https://drive.google.com/file/d/1P2uAy3tRcriqTgwgDtHuwHF4V8N8J670/view?usp=drive_link)
 * The second one shows someone wearing the device on their finger.
-Videos are on Google Drive: [Lab 1](https://drive.google.com/file/d/1POT05AWawgyuvhMXoj9c_wg2OGeC4meL/view?usp=drive_link)
+Videos are on Google Drive: [Lab 1 on their finger](https://drive.google.com/file/d/1POT05AWawgyuvhMXoj9c_wg2OGeC4meL/view?usp=drive_link)

 \*\***Please indicate who you collaborated with on this Lab.**\*\*